christiankevins/aigpt-summarizer/README.md

 ## How to Use

-1. Visit the SimpliAI web application.
+1. Visit the SimpliAI web application in https://stunning-cannoli-b1d7b8.netlify.app
 2. In the "Paste the article link" input field, paste the URL of the article you want to summarize.
 3. Press Enter or click the "Submit" button to generate the summary.
 4. If the article has been summarized before, you will see the summary.
 Otherwise, the AI will generate a new summary for you.